Ishita-stack/E-Learning_PHP/README.md

-# E-Learning_PHP
+# E-Learning Project
-Developed an E-Learning platform using PHP that offers online course enrollment, secure payment integration, video lectures, assignments, and tests.
-The system tracks student progress and generates certificates upon course completion, ensuring a smooth and interactive learning experience.
+An online E-Learning System designed to enhance the experience for students, instructors, and admins.
+It offers course management, video lectures, study materials, quizzes, assignments, comments, and seamless interaction, providing a structured and engaging virtual learning platform.